 For instance, a violation may be:

-- A class A misdemeanor if the offense committed was prohibited by the order.
-Penalties include up to 1 year in jail and/or up to $4,000 in fines.
+• A class A misdemeanor if the order prohibited the offense committed.
+Penalties include up to 1 year in jail and/or $4,000 in fines.

 Call Our Firm for Guidance

 If you or a loved one is a victim of domestic violence in McKinney, seek help immediately.
 Report the incident to local law enforcement.
 Then, reach out to Camille Borg Law PLLC.
-We can help complete and submit the application and can assist in preparing for your hearing.
+Our family law attorneys can help complete and submit the application and can assist in preparing for your hearing.

 We will be your compassionate ally throughout your case.
 Call (469) 646-7763 or submit an online contact form today.